Bonus Download: Grab my free Color Theory Cheat Sheet.

 Whilst this may seem like an extremely limited range of colors, Zorn demonstrated through his paintings just what is possible with such a limited palette.
-Here are some of his paintings which appear to utilize the Zorn palette:
+In this post, I cover:

-How Does The Zorn Palette Work?
+How Does the Zorn Palette Work?

 The Zorn palette works as follows: